aamaguay/aamaguay/README.md

+# Economic Researcher, Data Analyst and Data Scientist.
-# 👋 Hi folks, my name is Alex Amaguaya.
+### 👋 Hi folks, my name is Alex Amaguaya.
-### I'm a Economic Researcher, Data Analyst and Data Scientist.
+### I'm a professional passionate about Data Analytics and Technology, with a specialization in Big Data and Data Science.
+I've several years of experience in Data Analysis in research work and projects with multidisciplinary teams.
+Also, I'm open to new opportunities to advise companies on data analytics.

 ![https://github.com/antoniolg](sh.jpg)